 A single charge of child sexual abuse can be enough to ruin a life.
-Whether you are merely facing the accusation, or you have already been arrested, you need to understand the legal penalties you face, the way these charges can affect your career, and what you can do to defend yourself.
-You need to speak to a Los Angeles child sexual abuse defense lawyer.
+Whether you are merely facing the accusation or have already gotten arrested, you need to understand the legal penalties you face and what you can do to defend yourself.
+You need to speak to a Los Angeles child sexual abuse defense attorney.

 The Simmrin Law Group knows how to help you.
 We built our firm on the simple belief that you are innocent until proven guilty.
-We will listen to your story, take your side, and fight for you and your freedom—both in and out of court.
-Let us give you a FREE consultation on your case.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+We will listen to your story, take your side, and fight for you and your freedom.
+Even though the law isn’t on your side, we can help you fight back against your charges.

-Many people think that only touching a child’s genitals or having sex with a minor would count as sexual abuse.
-But the law sees it differently.
-A wide range of actions can count as sex crimes depending on the circumstances, and all of them fall under the label of child sexual abuse.
+Many people think that only touching a child’s genitals or having sex with a minor counts as sexual abuse.
+But California law sees it differently.
+A wide range of actions can count as sex crimes depending on the circumstances, and they all fall under the label of child sexual abuse.
+This can include:

-- Touching your own genitals, even through clothing, in the presence of a minor
+- Touching your genitals, even through clothing, in the presence of a minor

 - Exposing yourself to a minor